 - not submitting an application unless you have officer support;

 - not hiding behind your consultant team;

 - agreeing only one contact with the planning officer;

 - not underestimating corporate sign-off procedures and programming them early.

 BPTW is an active participant of The Housing Forum and its Partners and Directors have contributed to many talks and events to raise the quality of housing in England.
 You can read more about their contributions to The Housing Forum, such as BPTW’s work for The Housing Forum’s Councils Network, on our Insights page.

 Neill Campbell is an Architectural Partner at BPTW.
 As a result of his extensive experience of council housebuilding, Neill regularly presents to professional bodies, such as the NLA, The Housing Forum and Future of London, on residential development across London and the South East.

 Gerry Cassidy is the Planning Consultancy Partner at BPTW.
 With experience spanning over 30 years in public and private planning, Gerry sits on the RIBA’s planning advisory group and is a frequent contributor to planning industry thought leadership groups.

-Katie Parsons is an Architectural Director at BPTW.
+Katie Parsons is a Consultant for BPTW.
 She has been instrumental in the design of affordable residential and regeneration schemes across London and has recently provided the architectural direction for BPTW’s growing work in Cambridge and Hertfordshire.